totemorg/totem/README.md

 	PUT /NODE ??
 NODE ...
 	DELETE /NODE ??
 NODE ...

-where a NODE references a dataset, a plugin, a file or a command:
+where a NODE references a dataset, a file or a command:

 	DATASET.TYPE ?
 QUERY
-	PLUGIN.TYPE ?
-QUERY
-	FILE.TYPE ?
+	AREA/PATH/FILE.TYPE ?
 QUERY
 	COMMAND.TYPE ?
 QUERY

 By default, TOTEM provides the TYPEs: